 The big advantage comes with removing the crossing axle beam.
 While this offers several nice benefits, ground clearance under the trailer center is the big one.
 If the axle beam is not there, ground clearance improves drastically.

-A second cool advantage is they mount on any width trailer — they don’t care about how wide or narrow the trailer is.
+A second cool advantage is they mount on any width trailer — they do not care about how wide or narrow the trailer is.

 There are more advantages, or touted advantages, which we will cover in context below.
-We’ll get into busting some myths, and explain some things that are not immediately obvious.
+We will get into busting some myths, and explain some things that are not immediately obvious.
 In the mix, we will also talk about some disadvantages that are worth noting.

 Axle-Less Suspension Caveats

 1. The biggest advantage of Axle-Less suspension is Ground Clearance, which comes by removing the “axle” beam.
-We’re talking about the crossing beam under the trailer between the wheels.
+We are talking about the crossing beam under the trailer between the wheels.
 Without the beam, ground clearance improves under the center part of the trailer, which is great, especially for off-road.
+(See Off-Road info below.)

 However, this is not as clean as it might first seem.
 The “axle” beam crossing the trailer has 2 important functions:

-- Second, a standard axle or full torsion axle from the factory uses the beam to assure wheel alignment.
-Spindles (and bearings) mount at either end of an axle, making the wheels align properly — from the factory.
+• Second, a standard axle or full torsion axle from the factory uses the beam to assure wheel alignment.
+Spindles (and bearings) mount at either end of an axle, making the wheels inherently align properly — from the factory.

-So, if we take away the beam which crosses the trailer — with Axle-Less Suspension — then we must achieve those 2 important functions in another way.
+So, if we take away the beam which crosses the trailer — using an Axle-Less Suspension — then we must achieve those 2 important functions in another way.

-2. Things like Axle Camber become more difficult to set and maintain, if it is not set at the axle factory.
+2. Things like Axle Camber become more difficult to set and maintain, because it is not set at the axle factory.
 See Trailer Axles 101.

-3. Axle-Less trailer suspension is great for Suspension Response because they don’t usually have a lot of unsprung weight.
+3. Axle-Less trailer suspension is great for Suspension Response because they have a low unsprung weight.
 Comparing to a standard leaf springs, the axle beam is unsprung weight which slows suspension response.
-While this is a little thing on a trailer, it’s worth mentioning.
+While this is a little thing on a trailer, but worth mentioning.

-Note, however, torsion axles are also independent suspension, with even less unsprung weight.
+Please Note, however, torsion axles are also independent, with even less unsprung weight.

 Overhanging Forces

 Almost all wheels have overhanging forces.
 The exception is a bicycle or motorcycle wheel with support on both sides of the axle.
-Cars, trucks, trailers, trains, and a ton of others support the wheel from just one side, with structure to handle overhanging forces.
-It’s something we know how to do.
+Cars, trucks, trailers, trains, etc. support the wheel from just one side, then have structure to handle overhanging forces.
+Super common.

 Overhanging forces come from having the wheel off to the side of the mounts.
 This first illustration below shows a full beam torsion axle.
 Red arrows under the wheels represent the load on the ground.
 Red arrows pointing down represent load from the trailer.
-Overhang is the horizontal distance, offset, from the arrow down to the arrow up.
-That creates a torque.
+Axle Overhang is the horizontal distance, the offset, from the arrow down to the arrow up – each side.
+That creates a moment.
 For a full beam axle, the overhanging forces are handled by the axle beam, green arrow.

 The next illustration shows an axle-less application.
 This is a torsion half axle, but the same is true for the Timbren and others – they just have a different shape.
 For an Axle-Less suspension, the only connection from left side to right side is through the trailer frame.
-The green curved arrows show the torque load that we must now handle.
-It was done by the axle beam, but now we must now do it another way.
+The green curved arrows show the moment load that we must now handle.
+It was a job of the axle beam, but now we must now do it another way.

 With a standard axle (and a full beam torsion), the compensating forces naturally go to the connecting beam.
 With Axle-Less, we have to add trailer frame rigidity to make it all work.
-That’s why Timbren (and torsion half-axles) require an extra cross member.
+That is why Timbren (and torsion half-axles) require an extra crossing member.

 So, Where Do We Start?

 Timbren is very clear that you need a stout cross member in the trailer frame at the location where the suspension mounts.
-They even provide a hole where you can add a cross member through their mechanism if you don’t have one (or can’t put one) on the trailer frame.
+They even provide a hole where you can add a cross member through their mechanism if you do not have one (or cannot put one) on the trailer frame.
+(Interesting because that effectively makes it like a torsion axle.)

 So, put a strong cross member in and use it as part of the mounting for the half axle or axle-less suspension units.
 This will keep the trailer frame beams from twisting.
 It requires more substance than a piece of angle iron, however.